S\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\'engager pour votre sérénité

 The role of Delville Management's Mission Director is fundamental to the process.
 He acts directly as a coach and advisor, providing attentive listening and sound advice throughout the assignment.
 In addition, he or she can call on Club Delville for ad hoc assistance in a specific area of expertise.

-At the end of the assignment, Delville Management organizes a debriefing with the interim manager and the client.
+At the end of the assignment, Delville Management organises a debriefing with the interim manager and the client.
 This final assessment evaluates the completion of the objectives set and confirms the transfer of skills.
 Delville Management also provides a detailed summary of the mission, with recommendations to ensure operational continuity with the teams in place.
 In this way, even at the end of the assignment, Delville Management's commitment remains essential to guarantee the success of the transition.

 To help manager and ensure their integration into the culture and structure of thecompany several steps can be taken.